FEAT: A Linear-Complexity Foundation Model for Extremely Large Structured Data: Introduction

-\textbf{\textit{Challenge I: How to reduce the quadratic complexity of cross-sample modeling for massive structured datasets?}} To capture the macroscopic distribution of structured data, LDMs rely on full self-attention for cross-sample modeling.
+\textbf{\textit{Challenge I: How to reduce the quadratic complexity of cross-sample modeling for massive structured datasets?}} To capture the macroscopic distribution of structured data, SFMs rely on full self-attention for cross-sample modeling.
 However, the inherent quadratic complexity ($\mathcal{O}(N^2)$) of self-attention severely restricts the context window, consistently triggering kernel-error or out-of-memory failures near just 50,000 samples \cite{qu2025tabicl, ma2024tabdpt, grinsztajn2025tabpfn}.
 While heuristic divide-and-conquer strategies can mitigate this at test time \cite{ye2025closer}, they cannot circumvent the fundamental computational bottleneck during pre-training.
-Since real-world structured datasets routinely exceed millions of records \cite{thomas2024retrieval}, this persistent $\mathcal{O}(N^2)$ barrier strictly prohibits standard LDMs from ever observing the true global data distribution.
+Since industrial-grade structured datasets routinely exceed millions of records~\cite{thomas2024retrieval}, this persistent $\mathcal{O}(N^2)$ barrier prevents existing SFMs from capturing the global data distribution and limits their use in real-world applications.